 This moment became the foundation of Reiki: the practice of facilitating the flow of universal life force energy for healing.
 At its heart, Reiki is consciousness work—the healing power of presence, and what Hawaiians recognize as aloha consciousness, that profound energetic quality of compassionate holding.

 My practice weaves together Usui Reiki with Hawaiian Huna, Ayurveda, and yoga—different expressions of the same truth: consciousness itself is the healing force.
-What Usui called Reiki, Hawaiians call mana, yogis call prana, Chinese medicine calls chi.
-These traditions arose independently because consciousness itself—the force that animates, sustains, and restores life—is real and discoverable.
+What Usui called Reiki, Hawaiians call mana, yogis call prana, Chinese medicine calls chi — each tradition's name for the animating force beneath all life.
+These traditions arose independently because this force that births, sustains, and restores life is real and discoverable.
 When these wisdom streams converge in a session, you receive something richer than any single modality offers: ancient knowing confirming itself through multiple lineages, creating conditions where your own system can remember its natural state of coherence.

 What happens in a session